 If you discover that your apartment is illegal for one of these reasons, you may be able to withhold your rent until the landlord remedies the situation.
 Keep in mind that there is the risk your landlord might sue you in response, which could land you on the tenant blacklist; there’s also the risk that if conditions in your apartment are determined to be dangerous, you’ll need to move out right away.

-However, if you win in housing court, you could end up with the right to live in your apartment rent-free until the lease expires, or until the landlord remedies the problem.
+However, if you win in Housing Court, you could end up with the right to live in your apartment rent-free until the lease expires, or until the landlord remedies the problem.
 You could also end up being reimbursed to relocate, or even bought out of your apartment.

 Read all our Ask a Renters Rights Lawyer columns here.